 - In the "Leviathan" DLC, Shepard can meet some of the eponymous species, which created the Catalyst (and by proxy, the Reapers).
 Uncounted millions of years later they're still bitter about it, but after seeing so many cycles go by, they've become too scared of the Reapers to aid the species.
 Shepard's goal becomes convincing them to aid the current cycle and stand up to the Reapers.
 They're still very much Abusive Precursors, but they understand that the Reapers can not be allowed to go unchecked anymore.

-- In the Star Control series, the first Precursors we know of is the race that left behind the massive battleship that the Ur-Quan use, who themselves Turned Against their Dnyarri slavemasters, who themselves had killed their own Precursors, the Sentient Milieu.
+- In the Star Control series, the first Precursors we know of is the race that left behind the massive battleship that the Ur-Quan use, who themselves Turned Against their Dnyarri slavemasters, who themselves had killed their own precursors, the Sentient Milieu.
 The reason for the original Precursors not being around anymore was eventually revealed in (the often-ignored) Star Control III ; they were wiped out by an Even More Advanced race, possibly their own Recursive Precursors.